pisceanfoot/DataStaxDay/README.md

 Hands On DSE Search
 -------------
 DSE Search is awesome.
-You can configure which columns of which Cassandra tables you'd like indexed in **lucene** format to make extended searches more efficient while enabling features such as text search and geospatial search.
+You can configure which columns of which Cassandra tables you'd like indexed in **lucene** format to make extended searches more efficient whilst enabling features such as text search and geospatial search.

 Let's start off by indexing the tables we've already made.
 Here's where the dsetool really comes in handy: